zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 a forward processing link need only specify a record name.

-Basic typecast conversions are made automatically when a value is retrieved from another record.
-Integers are converted to floating point numbers and floating point numbers are converted to integers.
+Basic typecast conversions are made automatically when a value is retrieved from another record: integers are converted to floating point numbers and floating point numbers are converted to integers.
 For example, a calculation record which uses the value field of a binary input will get a floating point 1 or 0 to use in the calculation,